 Polyglot software engineer

-I’m an experienced developer and CTO at On Track Retail in London.
+I’m an experienced developer, currently a Backend Engineer at Monzo in London.

-My programming experience ranges from programming in Scala, NodeJS, PHP and Go, occasionally Python and Java, and I'm always learning more.
+My programming experience ranges from programming in Scala, Go, NodeJS, PHP, occasionally Python and Java, and I'm always learning more.
 I’m quick at picking up programming languages and paradigms owing to frequently shifting between functional and object oriented projects in different languages.
 I am also somewhat experienced in dev-ops; creating build tools, deploying Docker containers, writing Ansible roles, configuring AWS and integrating CI.

 I spend a good amount of my free time working on side projects and open source libraries, partly for self learning and progression but mainly because I enjoy solving hard problems.
 You can find links to my public projects and online profiles at adlawson.com.

 Head of Engineering–

 Technologies include Scala (w/ Akka, Cats), RabbitMQ, MySQL, Docker, Hashicorp suite (Consul, Vault), Ansible and AWS.
 Continuing from my previous role in this company as a Senior Developer, my role as the Head of Engineering involved organising our engineering and QA teams, shaping and simplifying our working processes, and meeting with technical clients and suppliers.

 Technologies included Scala (w/ Akka, Cats), RabbitMQ, MySQL, Ansible, AWS and Android.
 I also lead a team; running agile sprint planning, daily stand-up meetings, and conducting interviews.
 This project involved building a complex product within several very tight deadlines to delivery a new train ticket retail system.
 It was built for some of the country’s largest train operators including Southern, Southeastern, Thameslink and Gatwick Express.
 The system was structured as a network of tens of microservices.